 Social Impact Bonds

-Social impact bonds are designed to solve a number of common problems that emerge in funding social programs.
-First, many promising but untested approaches to solving social programs are risky for government to bring to scale.
+Why are social impact bonds useful?
+Many promising but untested approaches to solving social programs are risky for the government to bring to scale.
 In this situation, social impact bonds allow private investors with a greater appetite for risk to take on financing instead.
 This adds extra fees for the government, but it eliminates the risk of funding a new program.